voraczech/voraczech.com/content/travel/baku.md

 ## Other

 Visa is $22.
 Can be paid for at the airport.
 You will receive something that looks like a receipt — it is a visa, do not lose it.

+If you have an Armenian visa (stamp) in your passport I highly recommend to get a new passport.
+Many (European) countries allow to have multiple valid passport from the same country.
+In case you have such visa, most probably they will let you in, but be prepare for "fun" (investigation).

 Baku itself is a safe place.
 I would even say safer than many European cities.